hummat/easy-o3d/README.md

 ```

 ## Credits
+First and foremost, a huge thanks for the creators and contributors of the awesome [Open3D](http://www.open3d.org) package!
 The example data used throughout this project was created with [Blender](https://www.blender.org/) and
 [BlenderProc](https://github.com/DLR-RM/BlenderProc).
 The former being an awesome open source 3D creation software and
 the latter being an equally awesome open source synthetic training data generator based on Blender targeted at machine